pongasoft/glu/1-QUICK-DEV-SETUP.md

 1. Install ZooKeeper
 --------------------
 First you need ZooKeeper installed.
 If you do not have a ZooKeeper running on your box then you can either:

 * download it and install it from [the main website](http://hadoop.apache.org/zookeeper/)

-* checkout the sibling project on github called [linkedin-zookeeper](https://github.com/linkedin/linkedin-zookeeper)
+* download and install the server and cli from the sibling project on github called [linkedin-zookeeper](https://github.com/linkedin/linkedin-zookeeper/downloads) (if you want to build it yourself, follow the [instructions](https://github.com/linkedin/linkedin-zookeeper/blob/master/README.md))

-        gradle package-install

-which will install the server and the cli.
-Check the [README.md](https://github.com/linkedin/linkedin-zookeeper/blob/master/README.md) in the project.
-Make sure ZooKeeper is up and running (you can use the cli that was built to check)
+In any case, make sure that ZooKeeper is up and running.
+If you installed the cli simply run:

+    <path_to_cli>/bin/zk.sh ls /

+which will display

+    zookeeper

 2. Bring the glu agent(s) up
 ----------------------------